CypherCove/gdx-tween/README.md

 ### Building GroupTweens

-Top level functions `inSequence` and `inBuilder` allow creation of complex tweens using lambda functions, which is more concise and allows the IDE to indent nested tweens for you.
+Top level functions `inSequence` and `inParallel` allow creation of complex tweens using lambda functions, which is more concise and allows the IDE to indent nested tweens for you.
 Extension functions for creating and adding all the library TargetTweens are also provided for GroupTween, meaning they can be added without wrapping them in `run()`, and ParallelTweens don't need to be followed by a call to `.then()`.
 (Note `run()` is still required if using the target